conceptcollector/LendIt/README.md

     - [ ] add in email support

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+Thanks to the Dahl cohort for being so supportive.
+Couldn't have asked for a better group.
+Thanks to the Freddy and Andrew from the Butler cohort for looking at my code and giving helpful guidance.
+And special thanks to Anissa for being willing to be the model for my app.

 ## Support
 If you have suggestions or issues, please email me at boyd.christopher.t@gmail.com